-Students with an approved appeal are placed on Financial Aid Probation.
+Students with an approved financial aid suspension appeal are placed on Financial Aid Probation.
 Students must meet all SAP conditions as determined by the FA SAP Appeal Committee, which may include a review of the Educational Development Plan if applicable.